-In a manner instrumental to the control of operations in which it engages, the Group has implemented the appropriate IT solutions and developed an analysis of on-demand positions.
+In a manner instrumental to the control of operations in which it engages, the Group has implemented the appropriate IT and exposure calculation and reporting solutions, in addition to developing an analysis of demand positions.

-The Risk Management Department is responsible for second-tier controls, namely for the following activities (including the implementation of stress tests):
+The Risk Management Department is responsible for second-line controls, namely for the following activities (including the implementation of stress tests):

-- > identifying the Group's interest rate risk; - measuring exposure to interest rate risk; - verifying compliance with limits; - generating and transmitting reports in the area within its remit: - preparing and verifying methods of measuring interest rate risk and implementation and maintenance of said methods within calculation applications.
+- > identifying the Group's interest rate risk; - measuring exposure to interest rate risk; - verifying compliance with limits; - generating and transmitting reports in the area within its remit; - > preparing and verifying methods of measuring interest rate risk and implementation and maintenance of said methods within calculation applications.